novix-sa/Pyplan/docs/User Guide/Model.md

 	height="300" />

 ### Node
 Is the main element for creating the calculation logic.
+It is like a global variable for programming.

 ### Function
 ### Decision
 ### Index